michaelnisi/troubled/data/posts/2018/podest.md

 Podcast labels—publishing and production—are a thing now.
 [Radiotopia](https://www.radiotopia.fm), [Wondery](https://wondery.com), [Headgum](https://headgum.com), [Gimlet](https://www.gimletmedia.com), and [Pineapple Street Media](http://pineapple.fm), to name a few.
 Being German myself, shoutouts to [Metaebene](https://metaebene.me), [Viertausendhertz](https://viertausendhertz.de), [hauseins](https://hauseins.fm), and [Pool Artists](http://www.poolartists.de), with the splashy [WIMAF](https://wimaf.podigee.io) podcast.

 Print publications understand how podcasts bond readers with writers, getting them closer to their brands.
-Not only newspapers, like [The Guardian](https://www.theguardian.com/audio) and [The New York Times](https://www.nytimes.com/spotlight/podcasts), also magazines—[Monocle](https://monocle.com/radio/), [The New Yorker](https://www.newyorker.com/podcast), and more recently [New York Magazine](http://nymag.com), which just premiered [The Cut on Tuesdays](https://www.thecut.com/2019/10/the-cut-on-tuesdays-podcast-episode-1-power.html), a new weekly with Gimlet—are creating splendid audio.
+Not only newspapers, like [The Guardian](https://www.theguardian.com/audio) and [The New York Times](https://www.nytimes.com/spotlight/podcasts), also magazines—[Monocle](https://monocle.com/radio/), [The New Yorker](https://www.newyorker.com/podcast), and more recently [New York Magazine](http://nymag.com), which just premiered [The Cut on Tuesdays](https://www.thecut.com/2019/10/the-cut-on-tuesdays-podcast-episode-1-power.html), a new weekly with Gimlet—publish splendid audio.
 In Germany, [Die Zeit](https://www.zeit.de/podcasts) got the memo.

 Digital natives, [Slate](http://www.slate.com/articles/podcasts.html), [Vox](https://www.vox.com/pages/podcasts), [Recode](https://www.recode.net/podcasts/), and [The Verge](https://www.theverge.com/podcasts), are already there.

 [SoundCloud](https://soundcloud.com/for/podcasting), [Spotify](https://www.spotify.com), and [Deezer](https://www.deezer.com/) have integrated podcasts into their offerings.
-Amazon produces podcasts—for [Alexa](https://developer.amazon.com/alexa) I guess—with its audio book company [Audible](https://www.audible.com/blog/).
+Amazon produces podcasts—for [Alexa](https://developer.amazon.com/alexa)—with its audio book company [Audible](https://www.audible.com/blog/).
 But these products are chimera, for something to call itself a podcast, it must provide some kind of public feed, I think.

 After merely mirroring their signals into the podcast space, following early adopters like [NPR](https://www.npr.org) or [WYNC](https://www.wnyc.org), grand broadcasters like the [BBC](https://www.bbc.co.uk/podcasts) are getting serious.